Polycrates: Establishment of his power

-In the mid-sixth century, there seems to have been a period of civil strife in Samos.
-This strife is mentioned by Herodotus in the context of Polycrates' rise to power.
-John Boardman and Graham Shipley proposed that there was archaeological evidence for serious disruption in this period.
-Around 550 BC, funerary stele were shattered and aristocratic burials in the West Cemetery at Samos cease, while the first great temple of Hera, known as the Rhoikos temple, was destroyed - only a decade after it had been built.
-However, more recent archaeological research has challenged this picture, showing that the destruction of the Rhoikos temple was a structural failure resulting from subsidence under the foundations and that the West Cemetery fell out of use gradually over the course of the second half of the sixth century.
-Aideen Carty argues that shifts in the deposition of Laconian pottery on Samos suggest the development of pro- and anti-Spartan factions on the island, the one associated with the Heraion and the other with the Samian Artemision.
+In the mid-sixth century BCE, there was apparently a period of civil strife in Samos.
+This conflict is mentioned by Herodotus in the context of Polycrates' rise to power.
+John Boardman and Graham Shipley have cited archaeological evidence for serious disruption in this period.
+Around 550 BC, they say, funerary stele were shattered and aristocratic burials in the West Cemetery at Samos cease, while the first great temple of Hera, known as the Rhoikos temple, was destroyed - only a decade after it was built.
+However, more recent archaeological research has challenged this picture, showing that the destruction of the Rhoikos temple was a structural failure resulting from subsidence under the foundations, and that the West Cemetery fell out of use gradually over the course of the second half of the sixth century.
+Aideen Carty argues that shifts in the deposition of Laconian pottery on Samos suggest the development of pro- and anti-Spartan factions on the island, one faction associated with the Heraion and the other with the Artemision of Samos.

 Herodotus reports that Polycrates took power with his brothers Pantagnotus and Syloson and a force of only fifteen men.
-This seems to have taken place in 540 BC or slightly earlier.
-Initially, Polycrates ruled along with his brothers.
-But soon he had Pantagnotus killed and exiled Syloson to take full control for himself.
-According to the Roman-period author, Polyaenus, there was a procession of the Samians in armour out of the city of Samos to the Heraion, led by Pantagnotus and Syloson.
+This coup seems to have taken place in 540 BC or slightly earlier.
+Initially, Polycrates ruled along with his brothers, but soon had Pantagnotus killed and then exiled Syloson to take full control for himself.
+According to a Roman-period author, Polyaenus, there was a religious procession in armour out of the city of Samos to the Heraion, led by Pantagnotus and Syloson.
 When the procession was over, the Samians removed their armour to sacrifice, and Pantagnotus and Syloson seized the chance to murder their enemies.
-At the same time, Polycrates seized the citadel of the city of Samos, called Astypalaea.
-The tyrant of Naxos, Lygdamis invaded with a force to support Polycrates.
-It is uncertain whether Polyaenus' account describes Polycrates' initial seizure of power or the conflict with his brothers which left him as sole ruler.
+At the same time, Polycrates seized Astypalaea, the citadel of the city of Samos.
+The tyrant of Naxos, Lygdamis, invaded with a force to support Polycrates.
+However, it is uncertain whether Polyaenus' account describes Polycrates' initial seizure of power or the conflict with his brothers which left him as sole ruler.